Last updated: September 17, 2021

 Major U.S. network operators are phasing out their 3G technologies.
-In this post, I share my impressions about the status of the major networks’ 3G phase-outs.
-For what it’s worth, I’m not confident all of the information is correct, and it’s possible some network operators won’t stick to their current deadlines (plenty of early deadlines have already been pushed back).
+Below, I share my impressions about the status of the major networks’ 3G phase-outs.
+It’s possible some network operators won’t stick to their deadlines (plenty of early deadlines have already been pushed back).

 Verizon has twice set and then pushed back deadlines for retiring its 3G network.
 The date is now set at December 31, 2022.
 Verizon committed to not push the deadline back any further.